Achalananda: Pre-monastic days

 Kedarnath Moulik was born in the year 1876, though the date is not known.
 He was born and educated in Varanasi (Benares).
-His father's name was Shambhu Chandra Moulik and his ancestral home was situated in the area called Sonarpura.
+His father's name was Shambhu Chandra Moulik and his ancestral home was situated in the area called Sonarpur.
 He lost his mother in early childhood and was brought up under the care and guidance of his grandfather, Ramachandra Moulik.
 Although he was a Bengali by origin, he could not write in Bengali, though he spoke and understood the language.
 He had a good command over Persian.

 Kedarnath had a large library in his house and subscribed to various journals on different subjects.
 He joined the police force after finishing school.
 About the same time, he came in contact with a group of young men who were very inspired by the ideals of Vivekananda.
 One of them was Charuchandra Das, who later joined the Ramakrishna Order and became a direct monastic disciple of Vivekananda and became known as Shubhananda.
 The group used to study religion and philosophy, and Girish Chandra Ghosh was one of their favourite authors.

 Charuchandra had his friend subscribing to Udbodhan, the Bengali magazine of Ramakrishna Order.
 Kedarnath was inspired after listening to Vivekananda's prologue in the first issue of Udbodhan.

 Niranjanananda, a direct disciple of Ramakrishna, was then practicing spiritual discipline in Benares.
 He was invited to the study circle.
 Kedarnath, as per his own version, was greatly inspired by seeing the photograph of Ramakrishna which he installed in his library on the occasion of Niranjananda's visit and which he saw for the first time.
 Niranjananda during the course of his stay in Benares would often visit and inspire the young group towards selfless service and renunciation.
 Under his guidance Kedarnath began his spiritual practice and since his service posed problem in spiritual path, he resigned and devoted his time fully to meditation and silent contemplation.
 The young group also celebrated the birthday of Ramakrishna in the company of Niranjananda, who delivered a lecture on the life and message of Ramakrishna.
 The study circle participants would also read the works of Vivekananda.
 Kalyanananda, a direct disciple of Vivekananda, who had dedicated himself to service for humanity, visited Benares at this time.
 From him Kedarnath learnt about the philosophy of Ramakrishna and Vivekananda, of serving the God in humanity.

 The service work by the group began with the treatment of a poor old lady on the verge of death lying on the roadside, who was given proper medical attention and other care.
 The money was obtained by begging.